LisaDuente/Advent-of-Code-in-Java/README.md

 # Advent-of-Code-in-Java
-To join in the event counting down to christmas!
+To join in the event of counting down to christmas!